bindane12/tripon/README.md

 -   **`Config`**: A singleton account that stores the public key of the program admin.
 -   **`Hotel`**: A Program Derived Address (PDA) account that stores information about a single hotel, including its name, owner, verification status, and the total supply of membership tokens.
 -   **`Membership`**: A PDA account unique to a user and a hotel.
-It stores the user's points balance, when they joined, and other relevant data for calculating points.
+It stores the user's points balance, when they joined, their current tier, and other relevant data for calculating points.

 #### Instructions